pzweuj/xamdst/README.md

 # xamdst -- a BAM/CRAM Depth Stat Tool

-This project is a hard fork of bamdst by pzweuj.
+This project is a hard fork of [bamdst by shiquan](https://github.com/shiquan/bamdst).
 It has been refactored to use HTSlib instead of the legacy samlib/bam.h, bringing support for multi-threading and CRAM format.

 xamdst is a lightweight tool to stat the depth coverage of target regions of BAM/CRAM/SAM file(s).